— C# — 1 min read

 The format : asking_value ?? just_in_case;

-is returned, otherwise asking_value
+if asking_value is null, just_in_case is returned, otherwise asking_value is returned.

 Example